ariyin/ariyin.github.io/README.md

 Due to the way I copy-pasted this from my old website and the way my old website was set up, insetad of `npm start`, I believe `yarn start` works better.

-Additionally, to update the main branch, use `npm run deploy`.
+Additionally, to update the main branch, use `yarn deploy`.

 Now onto the main event: